 Switch Pro specs and design

-- Based around a Tegra X1+ custom chipset
+- Based around a new Nvidia Tegra custom chipset

 - Storage and RAM set to get a boost

 While the Nintendo Switch Lite has similar internal hardware to the existing Switch, the Switch Pro will get a more thorough overhaul.
-According to the Japanese site Gamepedia, it will have some impressive internal specs.
+Even as far back as 2019, Japanese site Gamepedia claimed it will have some impressive internal specs.

-The RAM is said to be 8GB, double that in the current console, while the on-board storage will get a major hike to 128GB.
+The RAM, it said, will be 8GB, double that in the current console, while the on-board storage will get a major hike to 128GB.
 The existing Switch only has 32GB of storage and nigh-on demands that you buy a microSD card if you want to store more than one game, while the Switch OLED upgraded this to 64GB.